eccarrilloe/ColorModelsComparator/README.md

 4. To switch to Palette view, use SPACE key.
 5. To switch between color models in the Palette view, use the keys '1', '2', and '3'.

+### Color Models

 1. RGB Color Model
 2. HSV Color Model
 3. HSL Color Model